 ABOUT OUR TRUST

 The Southern Heritage Trust is the only registered charitable trust devoted to Otago’s social, cultural, architectural and industrial heritage.
-We provide advocacy for threatened heritage structures as well as run successful mostly Dunedin-based events, tours and talks for like-minded people who appreciate all our wonderful heritage.
+We provide advocacy for threatened heritage structures, and run successful events, tours and talks for like-minded people who appreciate all our wonderful heritage.

 Otago, and in particular Dunedin, has more heritage structures still standing than any other region in New Zealand, so it makes sense that there is an outlet for all those who share our passion.

-The Trust has a strong membership and programme of heritage events, both for public and exclusively for heritage trust members.
-For example we co-run the Dunedin Heritage Festival every two years.
-We collaborate works with agencies and individuals on all things heritage.
+The Trust has a strong membership and programme of heritage events, both for public and exclusively for Trust members, including the Ōtepoti Dunedin Heritage Festival which we co-run every two years.

 The Southern Heritage Trust was set up in December 2002 and incorporated as a Charitable Trust in May 2003.
-It came about partly as a result of the abolition of the Otago committee of the then Historic Places Trust (now Heritage New Zealand).
-In collaboration with others the Trust has contributed to a range of heritage issues and projects mainly in Dunedin also further afield.
-We have strong links with Heritage New Zealand Pouhere Taonga, formally the Historic Places Trust, and Otago Branch Committee membership opted to align with us when Branches were disestablished.
+It came about partly as a result of the abolition of the Otago committee of the then Historic Places Trust (now Heritage New Zealand Pouhere Taonga), an organisation we continue to maintain strong links with.
+In collaboration with others, the Trust has contributed towards a range of heritage issues and projects for the past 20 years.

-We are fortunate to also have a facility in the historic and protected Sexton’s Cottage at Dunedin’s Northern Cemetery.
-This is by arrangement with the Dunedin City Council, and in return we developed an information centre, themed trails and an interactive website (link to the website here) on burials in the cemetery by Otago Polytechnic students.
+We are also fortunate have a facility in the historic Sexton’s Cottage at Dunedin’s Northern Cemetery.
+This is by arrangement with the Dunedin City Council, and in return we have developed an information centre, themed walking trails and The Northern Cemetery website where you can browse and search the cemetery's burial records.